useblocks/sphinx-needs/docs/directives/needuml.rst

 .. versionadded:: 1.0.3

-NeedUml can use :ref:`needarch_jinja_import` from :ref:`needarch` if the NeedUml is embedded in a need.
+NeedUml can use :ref:`needarch_jinja_import` from :ref:`needarch`
+if the currently processed NeedUml is embedded in a need.

 .. _needuml_jinja_flow: